The Right To Die

 So my wife and I have discussed it.
 “You’ll help me take myself out if it gets to that point, won’t you?” she asks me occasionally.
 I tell her I will—and I really will, if it comes to that—but I wonder how.
 Not just how I’ll be able to get myself to participate in the death of someone I love (even seeing her in agony, death is just so final), but even I, as a doctor, will make it happen in a state in which it’s illegal.

 Though it could be argued the laws against assisted suicide in human beings are largely the product of misguided religious thinking, I suspect there’s also involved a secular reluctance to allow our fellow human beings to kill themselves.
 Even though in many cases it’s hard to argue the prohibition against assisted suicide is actually humane, it’s also quite a difficult thing, emotionally, to allow a suicide to happen, much less to view it.
 And yet, compassionate action is often hard in general.
-Tough love typically doesn’t feel good to anyone involved, the giver or the receiver, for example, but it is usually, when done appropriately, compassionate and wise.
+Tough love typically doesn’t feel good to anyone involved, the giver or the receiver, but it is usually, when done appropriately, compassionate and wise.

 Though I’m pledged to prolong life where I can, I’m also pledged to alleviate pointless suffering.
 Thus, I very much believe in the right of people to freely choose the method and time of their own demise when they find themselves in circumstances where such a choice has become the only option to relieve their pointless suffering.
-We remain profoundly uncomfortable as a society with this position, but our own technological advances will eventually force us to embrace it.
+We remain profoundly uncomfortable as a society with this position, but I predict that our own technological advances will eventually force us to embrace it.
 As more and more people die in needless pain and more and more people sit watching, eventually, I believe, we will accumulate enough collective experience to make peace with the notion that what we currently do with our pets is far more humane than what we mostly do with each other.